ovybe/paterockartsota/README.md

 The code is written so that it uses Tensorboard to log the results gained from training/evaluating each epoch.
 Thus, we have provided our logs in the [runs](./runs/) folder of this repository for the run logs of the individual models and the [student_runs](./student_runs/) folder for the run logs of the trained student models.
 We also showcase our current output results that were used in the research paper as graphs in the [graphs](./graphs/) folder of the repo, as .png images.

+# Semester 2 Week 1 Update
+We appended new images procured from the generated data of a GAN to the first and the second teacher's datasets.
+We trained the teacher models ResNet18, ResNext64, DenseNet201 using the datasets with appended GAN images.
+We then trained and logged the PATE and Knowledge Distillation student models with a homogeneous ensemble consisting of the best-performing earlier trained teacher models to analyze further.
+We also trained a student model consisting of the new best-performing models for each dataset to compare with the earlier experiment's resulted best-performing model.